fdifrison/intergalacticGuidesForCoders/UserGuides/Django_101.md

     python manage.py createsuperuser

+n.b if you forget the password you can create another superuser

 ## `admin.py`

 Once the admin is created we can add models to it in the `admin.py` file: